 - Listen without judging or giving advice.

 - Take all talk of suicide seriously.

 - Stay calm and stay with the person.

 - Support groups for anyone impacted by a suicide death.
-More details are available on the Suicide Bereavement Support website.
+More details on the Suicide Bereavement Support website.

 - Sign up for free suicide prevention and mental health first aid training at Get Trained to Help.
 This is a regional resource to help caring people learn about and register for trainings.
 A variety of free classes are available that address situations people may encounter during their everyday lives.
 Some of the trainings are available in Spanish.
 The courses are open to anyone 18 or older, regardless of experience level.

 - The Suicide Prevention Council of Washington County includes mental health providers, first responders, educators, the faith community, government organizations, survivors of suicide loss and attempts, law enforcement and other concerned community members.
 The council focuses on education, training, stigma and awareness, and uses data to better inform suicide prevention and intervention practices in Washington County.
 The group meets every other month for two hours.
 For more information, call 503-846-4748.

 Resources for physical and behavioral health care providers

 One of the most commonly used suicide risk assessment utilized is the Columbia-Suicide Severity Rating Scale (C-SSRS) and can be used with ages 12 and up.
 Both behavioral health clinicians and those not formally trained in behavioral health can learn how to use the C-SSRS.